nick-potts/laravel-analytics-builder/planning/eloquent-schema-refactor.md

   ClickHouse schemas all implement it.
 - `SchemaProviderManager` orchestrates providers.
 Resolution order: explicitly registered tables → provider overrides → provider priority order.
-- `TableContract` replaces the current abstract `Table`.
+- `SliceSource` replaces the current abstract `Table`.
 Manual tables wrap existing behaviour; providers emit contract instances from metadata.
 - Metrics parse their sources through a `MetricSourceParser`, which asks the manager for the owning provider/table.
 - Base-table resolution, relation walking, and dimension inference rely on provider-supplied metadata, not hand-authored